 Learn to play an instrument

 If you are interested in learning to play a musical instrument and go to a Salford school then the first person to ask is your class teacher in primary schools or the Head of Music if you are in a secondary school.
 The school will then get in touch with us.
+In some schools, MAPAS bill parents directly for lessons.
+Your child's school will inform you if that is the case.

 Which instruments can I learn to play?